Ways to Get Involved

 Let’s start busting myths…

 On average, a smoker can gain 5kg when quitting smoking, but the benefits – longer life expectancy, lung capacity and brighter teeth to name a few – of quitting smoking far outweigh any potential weight gain.
+In fact, any initial weight gain can be offset as the person starts to feel the health benefits of quitting.

-2. Roll-ups are a healthier option
+2. “Roll Your Own” are a healthier option

 A huge misconception – while some homemade or organic foods are better for you than store-bought options, there is no such thing as a healthy cigarette.